Roadmap & Vision

 • Centrality measures (degree, betweenness, PageRank, multilayer variants)

-• First-class uncertainty quantification
+• Uncertainty quantification utilities

 • Visualization tools (matplotlib, plotly, interactive)

-• CLI tools for common operations
+• CLI tools for common operations and a web GUI for exploration

 Planned Enhancements